codethug/SimpleTv/README.md

 The downloader names the files intelligently and files them in a folder per show.
 By default, the folder and file naming is [Plex friendly](https://support.plex.tv/hc/en-us/articles/200220687-Naming-Series-Season-Based-TV-Shows).

+## Troubleshooting

+If you have problems or the downloader crashes, run it again with `-l` on the end of the command to log the HTTP requests and responses to a log file.
+After the problem happens again, create an Issue on this repository and attach your log file so that we can troubleshoot and fix the bug.

 ## Downloads

 Download the latest version from the [Releases Page](https://github.com/codethug/SimpleTv/releases).